Far Beyond the Stars

 "Far Beyond the Stars" is the 137th episode of the syndicated science fiction television series Star Trek: Deep Space Nine, the 13th episode of season 6.
 The teleplay was written by Ira Steven Behr and Hans Beimler, based on a story by Marc Scott Zicree, and directed by Avery Brooks, who also played the episode's – and series' – central character.

-Set in the 24th century, the series takes place on Deep Space Nine, a fictional space station adjacent to the galaxy's only known stable wormhole.
-In this episode, Captain Benjamin Sisko is worn down by the stress of the ongoing war with the hostile Dominion.
+Set in the 24th century, the series takes place on Deep Space Nine, a space station adjacent to the galaxy's only known stable wormhole.
+In this episode, Captain Benjamin Sisko is worn down by the stress of the Dominion War.
 During a visit from his father, he experiences dream-like visions of being an African-American science-fiction writer facing racism in mid–20th century New York City.
 The main cast of the series, along with several recurring cast members, portray 20th-century humans in Sisko's vision; those who play alien characters appear in this episode unusually without their alien costumes and makeup.

-The episode received positive reviews and has been identified by critics as one of the best episodes of the series, and of the Star Trek franchise.
+The episode received positive reviews and critics have called it one of the best Star Trek episodes of all time.
 It was novelized by Steven Barnes.